Are Gold Krugerrands A Good Investment?

 Since the end of apartheid in 1994, production levels of the Krugerrand have steadily increased and the Krugerrand is now seen as one of the most well-respected gold coins in existence today.

 In 2018, the South African Mint added a silver bullion version of the famous Krugerrand coin to its range.
 There has been a silver 1oz Krugerrand coin released every year since.

 Are South African Krugerrand gold coins a good investment?

 If you are looking for a dependable gold coin for investment, the South African Krugerrand is the most popular investment bullion coin in the world, making it an excellent coin to consider adding to any precious metals investment portfolio.

 As one of the world’s most beloved and recognisable coins, the gold Krugerrand coin is recognised worldwide and can be traded practically anywhere in the world, at any time.
 To date, millions of ounces of gold have been used in the minting of gold Krugerrands, and the coin remains one of the most traded gold bullion coins in the world.

 Where can I buy and sell Krugerrand coins in the UK?

-If you are considering adding gold Krugerrands to your investment portfolio, Atkinsons Bullion have a wide selection of the newest 2022 coins, as well as a selection of pre-owned Krugerrand coins, which are all available to buy with free fully insured UK delivery.
+If you are considering adding Krugerrands to your investment portfolio, Atkinsons Bullion have a wide selection of the latest coins, as well as a selection of pre-owned Krugerrand coins, which are all available to buy with free fully insured UK delivery.

-If you are looking to sell your gold Krugerrands, Atkinsons always aim to offer you the very best price for your items and have a team of experienced appraisers to give you an accurate indication of the price of your goods, ensuring you get a fair price every time.
-You can see an up-to-date list of the current prices we are paying on our ‘Sell to Us’ page.
+If you are looking to sell your Krugerrands, Atkinsons always aim to offer you the very best price for your items and have a team of experienced appraisers to give you an accurate indication of the price of your goods, ensuring you get a fair price every time.